 Access non-inherited entries quickly by having them listed first.
-Scroll to see entries from base classes.

 Enable this feature in the options dialog.

 Click a depressed button to undo filtering.

-Buttons in a members listbox, after pressing -> or dot, appear for all members of the class.
+Buttons in a members listbox, after pressing -> or dot, appear for all members of a class.
 The buttons do not disappear as you type.
 Pressing a button is ineffective if the listbox no longer contains entries of the selected type.

-Keyboard access to filtering is not available.
+Keyboard access to the filtering toolbar is not available.

-C/C++ (only Visual Studio 2012 and above)
+Visual Studio 2012 and newer, C/C++

 Appropriate list content appears when you select a directory and type slash.

+Visual Assist can open a listbox of completions when typing inside comments and strings.
+You must force the listbox open with Ctrl+Space.
 Since symbols within comments and strings do not have context, completions are assembled from text strings within your file.
 Completions are unrelated to symbol definitions.